andrewauclair/micro-task/design.md

 #### 3.1 Adding New Data

-The ability to add new data to micro-task is a primary object of the application.
-It intended that the developer can quickly entire their new tasks and organize them quickly so that they may start working on them immediately.
+The primary focus of micro-task, and the first thing a user will do, is add new data.
+This might be done by adding a new list, group, project, feature or task.
+All of these operations should be simple and quick to execute.
+Adding new data should be the data instantly accessible to the user.

 The following sections define what happens when the developer adds each type of data and how to do it.

 ##### 3.1.1 Task

 The most basic piece of data to track in micro-task is a task.
-When a new task has been entered, the task is added to the active context list or to the list specified with the command options.
+When entering a new task, the task is added to the active context list or to the list specified with the command options.

 A task can be defined with the `add` command.

-##### 3.1.2 Group (historically this has been "mk -g <group>", but maybe be move to "add -g <group>")
+##### 3.1.2 Group

-A group is a collection of lists and other groups represented by a folder in the file system and contain a file called group.txt which defines its state.
+A group is a collection of lists and other groups represented by a folder in the file system and contains a group.txt file which defines its state.
+Groups might also contain a project.txt file, defining that the group is a project.

 ##### 3.1.3 List

-A list is a collection of tasks.
+A list is a collection of tasks, also represented by a folder in the file system and containing a list.txt file which defines its state.
+Lists might also contain a feature.txt file, defining that the list is a feature.
+The list can only be a feature if its parent group is a project.

 ##### 3.1.4 Project

-A project is a collection of specific tasks that need to be completed for a project.
+A project is a collection of specific features and tasks that need to be completed for a project.

-When the user creates a project a number of files will be created.
+When the user creates a project, a number of files will be created.
 First, a new group will be added in the `/projects/` group.
 This new group will be named after the project and will contain the features of the project.